 Whipple Museum of the History of Science, University science museum in Cambridge, England

-The museum sits on Free School Lane, easy to reach on foot if you are in Cambridge's city center.
-The entrance is step-free and the spaces are manageable, so you can visit at a relaxed pace without feeling rushed.
+The museum is on Free School Lane, in the heart of Cambridge, and easy to reach on foot from the main streets.
+Access is step-free throughout, and the rooms are small enough to visit without feeling rushed.

 The community of curious travelers